eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.

+**Note:** Ensure that you do not have the [Secure Credentials Store plug-in for Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-scsplugin/) enabled before you use this feature.

 **Follow these steps:**

 1. Ensure that you have a [Zowe CLI z/OSMF profile](https://docs.zowe.org/stable/user-guide/cli-configuringcli.html) configured, with credentials defined.